j1ajunzhu/comp550/README.md

 This README file how to use our self-supervised model and how to reproduce our result

-## use our model directly through colab
+# use our model directly through colab
 The gec.ipynb provides a user friendly colab version of use our SFT llama2 GEC models.

+# reproduce paper result

 ## Setting Up the Environment